seaki/rubicure-graphql/README.md

 ## How to use

 Call from your GraphQL client.
 This app includes rails-graphiql, but disabled by default.
-Set ENABLE_GRAPHIQL environment value (any values expect empty are accepted), and then restart app and access http(s)://(hostname):(port)/graphiql to try API in GraphiQL.
+Set ENABLE_GRAPHIQL environment variable to any value except empty, and then restart app and access http(s)://(hostname):(port)/graphiql to try API in GraphiQL.

 ## You can try Rubicure-graphql in GraphiQL